 - Run the setup.exe from the drive.
 If you have no access to Windows Explorer, run it from Task manager by pressing Win+R keys, then taskmgr.
 Click File > Run new task, and browse to the setup.exe.

-- In the setup, select upgrade Windows 10, and deselect check for new updates when asked.
+- In the setup, select upgrade this PC now, and deselect check for new updates when asked.

 - Follow the rest of the instruction to complete the process.

-Restart your computer and do whatever you were doing and see if the error not enough memory resources are available to process this command is still present.
+Restart your computer and try to do whatever you were doing and see if the error not enough memory resources are available to process this command still persists.

 Fix using Registry Editor